ahonn/logseq-plugin-ai-assistant/readme.md

 ## Built-in Prompts

-The Logseq-plugin-ai-prompt comes with several built-in prompts to enhance your text editing experience
+The plugin comes with several built-in prompts to enhance your text editing experience

 - **Ask AI**: Ask a question, and the AI will provide a helpful answer.
 - **Summarize**: Provide a concise summary of the text.